jkarmel/Pep/README.md

 # Lift

-A fast and convient service for Feeling Good
+Discover yourself, be free.

 ## Development Guide

 When developing follow these simple rules:

  * **100% Test Coverage** - Every piece of code should be tested rigorously.
- * **Use Libraries** - Use open source libraries, it's faster and better than writing it ourselves.
+ * **Use Libraries** - Use open source libraries, it's faster and better than writing it ourselves!
- * **Simplicity** - Only write as much code as necessary to complete the task (but still high quality).
+ * **Simplicity** - Write as much high quality code as necessary to complete the task.
  * **Refactor** - When working with code a second time, refactor as necessary to keep the quality and abstraction high.
  * **Pair** - 66% of your development should be spent pairing.
 It's fun, social, and a great learning experience.
+Why not!
- * **Enjoy It** - If you aren't enjoying working in this code base, then we're doing something wrong.
+ * **Enjoy It** - Most importantly, if you aren't enjoying working in this code base, then we're doing something wrong.

 ## Style Guide